 You should also expect to pay a sizable up-front fee for the “initial setup”—a fee that can be perplexing since most white label developers require the client to configure and setup the app themselves.
 Using a client portal, you essentially fill in the blanks by inputting your company logo, text and products.
 Some may also let you choose “skins,” layouts and color pallets from pre-made options.

 How Do White Label Apps Compare to Custom-Made Mobile Apps?

-There is a world of difference between a white label mobile app and an app developed from the ground-up with your precise specifications in mind.
-With white label apps, you’re limited to the features and functions the developer offers.
+When comparing apps, there is a world of difference between a white label mobile app and a custom mobile application that is developed from the ground-up with your precise specifications in mind.
+With white label app development, you’re limited to the features and functionalities the developer offers.
 Some developers create a “module” system where you can choose the modules you need to include in your app.
 It’s also common that some of the most useful modules or features are “premium” and thus associated with a higher monthly fee.

 What’s more, some of these apps don’t meet the guidelines for inclusion in the app stores.
 This means you’ll be limited in terms of potential distribution channels, so establishing a user base can be challenging.

 In short, if you need only the most basic app features and don’t have the money to invest in custom mobile app development, then a white label mobile app may be better than having nothing at all.
 Still, some white label products are so poorly developed and deliver such an unrefined UX that you may be better served by investing your money in a highly-optimized mobile website.